rdwrome/cppfa25/README.md

 OSC project | 25%
 **Total**|**100%**

-### ALL DUE DATES ARE IN UNDER THE "ASSIGNMENTS" SECTION IN CANVAS
+### ALL DUE DATES ARE UNDER THE "ASSIGNMENTS" SECTION IN CANVAS

-### Steps to submit via GitHub+Canvas
+### Steps to submit assignments via GitHub+Canvas
-  1. Make a subfolder in *your* GitHub repository named after the assignment (i.e. {yourusername}/{course}/{assignment}, etc.)
+  1. Make a subfolder in *your* GitHub repository (not the class respository!) named after the assignment (i.e. {yourusername}/{course}/{assignment}, etc.)
-  2. Commit all parts of your assignment (i.e. code+documentation) into that subfolder
+  2. Commit all parts of your assignment (i.e. code+documentation file) into that subfolder
-  3. Submit the link **to that folder** into the appropriate Canvas Assignment
+  3. Submit the link **to that folder** in the appropriate Canvas assignment by the deadline

-### Documentation outline
+### Documentation File outline
-  - The documentation (**always** in Markdown, saved as a .md file) must have the following:
+  - The documentation file (**always *in* MarkDown, saved as a .md file**) must have the following:
     - what you did
     - how you did it
-    - the problems you faced (ABDYD: always be documenting your debugging!)
+    - the problems you faced (ABDYDB: always be documenting your debugging!)
     - how you overcame them
     - *what code you used from others/elsewhere*
       - where to find that code (specific links!!!)
-      - other folks' GitHub public repositories, [Stack OverFlow](https://stackoverflow.com/), language forums are the best places to go for help most of the time
+      - other folks' public GitHub repositories, [Stack OverFlow](https://stackoverflow.com/), programming language forums are the best places to go for help most of the time
       - *do not* submit paywalled links
       - *if* you submit YouTube links (which is discouraged), they must have TIME STAMPS
     - Correctly document all your debugging, especially if you code ultimately does not run as intended.
 I will take points off for code that does not run correctly, but will still give partial credit if it is well-documented.
-    - For the purposes of this class, your documentation also helps you prepare to talk about your code in class with your colleagues.
+    - For the purposes of this class, your documentation file also helps you prepare to talk about your code in class with your colleagues.
-    - In general (unless I specify otherwise), it is permissible to use chat-GPT under the following circumstances:
+    - In general (unless I specify otherwise), it is permissible to use chat-GPT or other large-language models under the following circumstances:
-      - You document the ENTIRE INTERACTION with screenshots and include images of those screen shots in your Documentation File.
+      - You document the **ENTIRE INTERACTION** with screenshots and include images of those screen shots with your documentation.
-      - You write out *in your own words* your understanding of what you learned from using chat-GPT in your Documentation File.
+      - You write out *in your own words* your **SPECIFIC** understanding of what you learned from using chat-GPT in your documentation file.

 ## Instructor Info
 ### <u>Rachel Devorah Wood Rome, Ph.D.</u>